Alexigbokwe/ExpressWebJs/README.md

 To get started, let's create a Users model.
 Models typically live in the app directory.

-The easiest way to create a model instance is using the make:model Artisan command:
+The easiest way to create a model instance is using the make-sql-model command:

     expresswebcli make-sql-model User